 Fill out our registration form to request a Field Trip.

 Are you looking for a way to engage your students in science activities that will support the Illinois state standards and district curriculum, while maintaining the wonder and fun your children love?
 The Orpheum offers a hands-on curriculum that is built around some of the most interesting and important science topics.
 Field Trips can be scheduled Tuesday thru Friday from 9 a.m. – 3 p.m.
 Trips are scheduled for 2 hour time periods for students to explore museum exhibits and to take part in one of a variety of hands-on educational programs.
 Please schedule field trips 2 weeks in advance.
-A non- refundable deposit is required to secure a reservation and one adult chaperone is required for every five children visiting.
+A non-refundable deposit is required to secure a reservation and one adult chaperone is required for every five children visiting.
 The deposit may only be transferred to another date if the trip is rescheduled at least 48 hours in advance of the original date.
 The remainder of the balance is due on the day of the visit.
-Please call for pricing and other information as we are in the process of revising some of our Field Trip policies.
+The prices is $4.50/kid -- please call for aditional information as we are in the process of revising some of our Field Trip policies.

 Field Trip Activites

 The following field trip activities are available to the following grade levels.

 - A Bug's Life: Explore the world of our planet’s creepy crawly creatures through storytelling, crafts, and play.
 Children will learn what habitat and community mean as they investigate the anatomy and life stages of insects including ants, spiders, and worms.
 Each child will do a craft to take home.Illinois State Standards:

 - Clever Critters: Meet the turtles, bearded dragons, snake, tarantula, and roaches that call the Orpheum home!
 Students will learn all about these amazing animals including diet, habitat, and adaptations.
 Illinois State Standards: